HCL-TECH-SOFTWARE/connections-automation/README.md

 This translates to //172.29.31.1:/nfs

-Note: The Component Pack installation and configuration contains tasks with an impact on the WebSphere-side of Connections side which require restarts of WebSphere and Connections itself, and which will be executed.
+Note: The Component Pack installation and configuration contains tasks with an impact on the WebSphere-side of Connections side which require restarts of WebSphere and Connections itself, and which will be done automatically as a part of the installation.

 ### Setting up Nginx